 What Is Event Security?

-Event security refers to the processes and systems that are in place to keep eventgoers and staff members safe throughout.
-It applies to a range of different areas, from physical security measures like security guards and sniffer dogs, to proper planning, health and safety regulations and access control.
+Event security refers to the processes, professionals, and systems in place to ensure the safety of eventgoers, performers, and staff members.
+It encompasses a range of different areas, from physical security measures such as security guards and sniffer dogs, to proper planning, health and safety regulations and access control.

-One of the main things we emphasise here at ProFM is that no two events are the same, and that means that it’s very rare that the security in place for one event is the same as another.
+One of the main things we emphasise here at ProFM is that no two events are the same, and that means that it’s very rare that the security for those events is the same either.
 We address that with bespoke solutions and meticulous planning, and that’s an approach we’ve found works exceptionally well.

-By using a tailored methodology, we’ve found we’re able to encompass far more aspects of event safety and security.
-For us, that allows for a more thorough understanding of what our clients need, and how we can match with those rigours.
+By using a tailored methodology, we’ve found that we can encompass a far wider range of aspects of event safety and security, from regulatory demands to complex insurance clauses.
+For us as an event security provider, this allows for a more thorough understanding of what our clients need, and how we can match those rigours.

 For event organisers, that means they’re able to centralise their organisation phase when it comes to security, and use one point of contact for: